jorgebaptista/workshop-jsgame/README.md

 # workshop-jsgame

-A Javascript game made in a workshop
+A Javascript game made in a workshop.

 In order to handle user input outside of a browser window (e.g. terminal), this code uses the **prompt-sync** [Node Module](https://github.com/heapwolf/prompt-sync) as a simpler alternative to the built-in **process** object and **readline** module.

-At the end of the workshop we were taught to make a simple rock, paper, scissors game with a twist!
-Play it [here](https://jorgebaptista.github.io/workshop-jsgame/rps-game/index.html)
+This game is a simple rock, paper, scissors game with a twist.
+Play it [here](https://jorgebaptista.github.io/workshop-jsgame/rps-game/index.html)!